 Procter and Gamble has partnered with BzzAgent to send subscribers samples of new products to try.
 If you're interested, you'll supply your name and contact information, answer a few questions about your household and personal interests, and then you'll be sent email invitations to survey opportunities.

-They don’t list specific examples of previously-reviewed products on the BzzAgent site, but their Instagram account gives us an idea of what’s been offered so far:
+They don't list specific examples of previously-reviewed products on the BzzAgent site, but their Instagram account gives us an idea of what's been offered in the past:

 Newsletters: How to get free samples in Canada just by signing up

-There are also many businesses that reward newsletter subscribers with exclusive deals and freebies.
-But be sure to sign up for the Canadian versions of your favourite newsletters if you live here, since the American equivalents likely aren’t applicable outside of the U.S.
+Many businesses also reward newsletter and email subscribers with exclusive deals and freebies.
+But be sure to sign up for the Canadian versions of your favourite newsletters if you live here, since the American equivalents likely aren't applicable outside of the U.S.

-But if you do plan on visiting the U.S., join the American newsletter to bring along coupons for your travels.
+But if you do plan to visit the U.S., join the American newsletter to bring along coupons for your trip.
 Also, be sure to look at the expiration dates and terms and conditions for the freebies and coupons.

-Keep in mind, too, that it’s pretty easy to unsubscribe from most company newsletters whenever you like.
-So if you’re getting overwhelmed with junk mail from a specific source, you can unsubscribe with just a few clicks.
+Keep in mind that it's pretty easy to unsubscribe from most company newsletters whenever you like.
+So, if you're getting overwhelmed with junk mail from a specific source, you can unsubscribe with just a few clicks.

 Red Lobster